Archive for January, 2008

 I had started a rant on the frustrating coverage that Google has started to include QR Codes in print advertising.
 CrunchGear, Read/Write Web and even one of my favorite bloggers, Joel Spolsky have jumped on a meme that Google’s inclusion of QR codes is the same as the failed :CueCat business model from the 90s.

-I found the All on Mobile retort through a comment on the Read/Write Web blog post.
-In the comment, the author pointed out that Read/Write Web’s own predictions for 2008 said highlighted used of QR codes.
+Thankfully, the All on Mobile blog Read/Write Web’s own predictions for 2008 said highlighted used of QR codes.
 So one day the publication is calling QR Codes the future.
 A couple of weeks later, they’re ridiculing Google for using them.

 Why I Like Public Speaking